CI-Connect/tutorial-octave/README.md

 eigenvectors of the matrix using Octave.

 ## Setup

 ### Get tutorial files
-We get the needed files via tutorial command by typing the following:
+We get the needed files via the `tutorial` command by typing the following:

 ```
 $ tutorial octave